Steinert Piano Academy Instructors

 Ms. Geyer obtained a Bachelor of Arts from Ryazan Music College, where she studied piano under Marina Pobedinskaya – a student of famous Heinrich Neuhaus.
 She continued her study at the Saratov State Conservatoire, earning her Master’s Degree in musicology, composition, harmony, music history, counterpoint and theory.

 Ms. Geyer is a nurturing instructor, who enjoys working with beginners and advanced alike.
-She incorporates ear training, sight-reading, and musical theory in her teaching, and puts emphasis on fundamentals of piano technique.
+She incorporates ear training, sight-reading, and musical theory in her teaching, and puts emphasis on the fundamentals of piano technique.

 Before coming to the US, Ms. Geyer taught piano at the prestigious Polyany School of Arts.
 A dedicated educator, in addition to her main focus, she also taught music theory and music history and collaborated with the Dance Program.